technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

     is to get the path where the Azure CLI is installed and update the Path Environment variable.

-    Copy and paste the paths that are listed as the output.
+    Copy and paste the paths that are listed as the output to a notepad.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image51.png)